the-isf-academy/project_networking_backend_GloriaGUO123/README.md

 3. User can view all the emojis added to a canva or all the canvas that the user has created, but access code will be needed to ensure privacy

 **Important Notice**
-- For each canva, each user can only add in ONE new emoji during morning (4:00 AM to 11:59 AM), afternoon (12:00 PM to 5:59 PM), and evening (6:00 PM to 3:59 AM)
+- For each canva, each user can only add in ONE new emoji during Morning (4:00 AM to 11:59 AM), Afternoon (12:00 PM to 5:59 PM), and Evening (6:00 PM to 3:59 AM)
 - Please note that the maximum canva size is 4x4 (meaning that ONLY 16 emojis are allowed for each canva)
 - The editing access of the canva will be locked after 24 hours of the `created_time`
 - Please remember the access code for each canva or else the user can not access the canva anymore